jamiekasulis/jamiekasulis.github.io/design-manifesto.md

 I call upon the work of the inspirational Patricia Hill Collins, particularly her work on "Black Feminist Epistemology" (*Black Feminist Thought*, 2008), where she explains how a society that over-relies on positivism while invalidating other knowledge forms does a lot to perpetuate racism and other oppressions.

 At a top-level, I identify some of the things that said over-reliance on positivism contributes to my society:
-* A disregard and diminishment the value of personal experience, subjectivity, and the existence of multiple truths
+* A disregard and diminishment of the value of personal experience, subjectivity, and the existence of multiple truths
 * A privileging of people who have access to the academy, STEM professions, and other elite positions, and an invalidation of those who do not
 * An encouragement for people to disregard the moral implications of their actions in favor of "objective" or "neutral" analysis of situations